tian15919/MiniOBanswer/polardb/external/pgvector/README.md

 If compilation fails with `Cannot open include file: 'postgres.h': No such file or directory`, make sure `PGROOT` is correct.

+### Mismatched Architecture

+If compilation fails with `error C2196: case value '4' already used`, make sure you’re using the `x64 Native Tools Command Prompt`.
+Then run `nmake /F Makefile.win clean` and re-run the installation instructions.

+### Missing Symbol

+If linking fails with `unresolved external symbol float_to_shortest_decimal_bufn` with Postgres 17.0-17.2, upgrade to Postgres 17.3+.

 ### Permissions

 If installation fails with `Access is denied`, re-run the installation instructions as an administrator.